- Approval of God: Yoshinori Kitase finds the "Squall is dead" theory interesting, and said it might be incorporated if the game ever gets a remake.

-No Export for You: Unless you have the PC version or import a Japanese PocketStation, there is no way to play the ChocoboWorld game in international releases.
+- No Export for You: Unless you imported a Japanese PocketStation or have the PC version, there is no way to play the Chocobo World minigame in the original game's international releases.

-Rinoa's name was initially mistranslated as 'Lenore' in a lot of magazines - and her name is 'Linoa' in the French version of the game.
+- Rinoa's name was initially mistranslated as "Lenore" in a lot of magazines - and her name is "Linoa" in the French version of the game.

-Adel was meant to be the final boss of Disc 3 - following the tradition of finishing every Disc with a sorceress battle.
+- Adel was meant to be the final boss of Disc 3, following the tradition of finishing every Disc with a sorceress battle.
 Game data also shows that the player is supposed to be awarded 40 AP for the battle, as well as receiving the Samantha Soul item.
-As there is no results screen after the battle is over, the player never gets either (though the Samantha Soul can be mugged from Adel during the battle).
+As there is no results screen after the battle is over, the player never gets either, though the Samantha Soul can be mugged from Adel during the battle.

-The game's data shows that Triple Triad was originally going to have a rule called 'Retry', assumed to be similar to Sudden Death.
+- The game's data shows that Triple Triad was originally going to have a rule called "Retry", assumed to be similar to Sudden Death.

-Dummied dialogue for the love scene between Squall and Rinoa in the Ragnarok had Rinoa assume Squall would be jealous that she used to date Seifer.
+- Dummied dialogue for the love scene between Squall and Rinoa in the Ragnarok had Rinoa assume Squall would be jealous that she used to date Seifer.
 When he doesn't catch on, she comments that he doesn't care about other people's pasts.